Yale Debate Association: The Yale High School Invitational

-The Yale Invitational is a nationwide National Forensic League (NFL) tournament for high school students.
+The Yale Invitational is a nationwide National Speech and Debate Association (NSDA) tournament for high school students.
 Students come from across the country to compete in twelve events.
 Traditionally, quarter-finalists in Varsity Lincoln-Douglas, octo-finalists in Public Forum Debate, and Congressional Debate Super Session participants earn a bid to the Tournament of Champions.

 The Yale Invitational has been hosted on Yale University's campus every fall since 1993.
 The organizational aspects of the tournament are entirely run by student members of the YDA.
 The competition itself is directed by a core of experienced coaches who are familiar with tabulation and tournament direction.

 The Yale Inter-Varsity (IV)

 The Yale Inter-Varsity Debate Tournament is an annual international debate tournament for college students held in British Parliamentary (BP) style.
 It was first held in 2006.
 The organizational aspects of the tournament are run by members of the YDA.
 The adjudication team is led by a Chief Adjudicator and Deputy Chief Adjudicator, both of which are often current or former team members.
 The Yale IV was the only British Parliamentary tournament held by a team that is part of the American Parliamentary Debate Association until Fall 2012, with the inaugural Brandeis IV.